miisrx/redis/network_programming.md

 - ports below 1024 are reserved
 - use ports 1024<=p<=65535 (given that they aren't being used by another program)
+- if the port number is 0, the OS will auto choose a port

 ### `SO_REUSEADDR`